anowell/blog/posts/deep-style-wall.md

 1. Randomly pick 5 filters for each image while still evenly distributing filters across all images
 2. Batch multiple images into a single request (per-filter)

-This was a little beyond the scope of a simple bash script (and too much of a one-off hack to merit writing in Rust), so I rekindled my love of ruby.
+This was a little beyond the scope of a simple bash script (and too much of a one-off hack to justify writing in Rust), so I rekindled my love of ruby.
 A simple version of the random filter selection looks like this:

 ```ruby
 PER_IMAGE = 4